WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 To create a tr file on your tablet, perform the following steps:

-1. On the Information window, tap the Source Audio icon   to save the tr file to the tablet’s file system.
+1. On the Information window, tap the **Source Audio icon** (listening ear) to save the tr file to the tablet’s file system.

 2. A file manager window opens to enable you to navigate to and open the folder where you want to save the tr file.
 You can save it anywhere in your internal storage or to your SD card.
 You can also rename the file before saving it if desired.

-3. Tap SAVE to save the file.
+3. Tap **SAVE** to save the file.
 If you save it to the SD Card, it can be removed to share the file with others.

 Export to your tablet as a zip file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action packages the individual wav files into a single zip file that you can save to your tablet.
 This file can be given to others or can be imported into Orature software.

-1. On the Information window, tap either the Save icon   or the Folder icon   to save the project file to the tablet’s file system.
+1. On the Information window, tap either the **Save icon** or the **Folder icon** to save the project file to the tablet’s file system.

 2. Wait while the files are processed.
 The program compiles a zip file containing the individual wav files for each chapter.